Cov-ComSec/Cov-ComSec.github.io/posts/welcome_nmap/index.md

 Go to [TryHackMe](https://tryhackme.com/) & create the free account!

-As a final challenge, try and complete the [rpnmap](https://tryhackme.com/room/rpnmap) room.
+As a final challenge, try and complete the [nmap room](https://tryhackme.com/room/furthernmap).